Sample from the book:

 The picture resembles a Chariot, driving through a High Mountainous Terrain.

-1. Its sound is Ch (chariot), when at the start
+1. Its sound is Ch (like the initial sound

 of a syllable

 To help you memorise the classes, we represent

 How it works in Practice: